jitendrachoudhary9623/project-genesis/content/Tasks/1-index.md

 #### What to do

+- Create 2 MicroServices
-- MicroService which will take input as a video (Video can be high quality) and detect Emotion in each frame of the Video (Video length can be 1-5 min) and provide output as a emotions and their count of occurence of each emotion
+  -- which will take input as a video (Video can be high quality) and detect Emotion in each frame of the Video (Video length can be 1-5 min) and provide output as a emotions and their count of occurence of each emotion

+### Emotions to detect

+- Basic microservice
+  - detect emeotion in only two labels - positive and negative
+- Advance microservice
+  - detect emotions as angry,offended,enthusiasm,afraid,happy,neutral

 #### Sub Tasks